liapia99/Socket_Project/README.md

 Note: You need to have a protocol of the conversation between the client and the server.

 Sample interactions :
-Client: Business or economy: B
+- Client: Business or economy: B
-Client: Number of passengers?
+- Client: Number of passengers?
 2
-Client: Number of carry-ons?
+- Client: Number of carry-ons?
 2
-Client: Number of luggage?
+-Client: Number of luggage?
 3
-Server: Great, You got 2 tickets for $590
+- Server: Great, You got 2 tickets for $590
-Server: Remaining seats: Business 28 Economy 120
+- Server: Remaining seats: Business 28 Economy 120
-Client: Business or economy: E
+- Client: Business or economy: E
-Client: Number of passengers?
+- Client: Number of passengers?
 5
-Client: Number of carry-ons?
+- Client: Number of carry-ons?
 4
-Client: Number of luggage?
+- Client: Number of luggage?
 2
-Server: Great, You got 5 tickets for $580
+- Server: Great, You got 5 tickets for $580
-Server: Remaining seats: Business 28 Economy 115
+- Server: Remaining seats: Business 28 Economy 115

 Extra credit:
 - Create a “Multithreaded” server so it can deal with multiple clients simultaneously.